eversometiculous/Converter-Terminal-App/README.md

 Here are some example commands to test the tool:

-Convert a Markdown file to HTML: python converter.py my_file.md html my_file.html
+Convert a Markdown file to HTML: python3 converter.py my_file.md html my_file.html

-Convert a Markdown file to PDF: python converter.py my_file.md pdf my_file.pdf
+Convert a Markdown file to PDF: python3 converter.py my_file.md pdf my_file.pdf

-Convert a PDF file to Markdown: python converter.py my_file.pdf markdown my_file.md
+Convert a PDF file to Markdown: python3 converter.py my_file.pdf markdown my_file.md

 Convert an HTML file to PDF:
-python converter.py my_file.html pdf my_file.pdf
+python3 converter.py my_file.html pdf my_file.pdf

 Make sure to replace my_file with the actual name of the file you want to convert.
 Also, note that the output file will be saved in the same directory as the input file, unless you specify a different directory in the output_file path.